Leptin resistance is a major and seriously underappreciated cause of weight loss resistance and weight gain.

 This can be compared to the word antagonist which does the exact opposite.

-So in this setting, an amylin agonist is something which promotes the effects of amylin.
+So in this setting, an amylin agonist is something that promotes the effects of amylin.

 The question then becomes, what is amylin?